Appetizers & SnacksFancy Appetizers

 The Spices Got Too Black

 Blackened seasoning can darken quickly in a hot pan.
-Use medium-high heat instead of the highest setting, and make sure there you use enough olive oil to coat the shrimp when you toss it with the olive oil and cajun seasoning.
+Use medium-high heat instead of the highest setting, and make sure that you use enough olive oil to coat the shrimp when you toss it with the olive oil and Cajun seasoning.

 The Cucumber Slices are Too Flimsy